foundersandcoders/old-playbook/code-reviews.md

 The main branch of a repository should be "*stand alone*".
 By this we mean it should be self-explanatory (without further clarification from the original creators).

-Raise issues is you spot any gaps in clarity in the code or documentation.
+Raise issues if you spot any gaps in clarity in the code or documentation.

 #### Etiquette